-i.
-Membership and Leadership.

-A. The membership of the Committee with full voting rights consists of twenty persons elected from the voting members of the Senate.
-Eighteen shall be faculty members elected by the Senate, and shall include one tenure-line or career-line faculty representative from each of the eighteen Senate areas of representation (sixteen academic colleges, the University Libraries, and the Qualified Interdisciplinary Teaching Programs).
-The number of career-line faculty members shall not exceed the number of tenure-line faculty members.
+- i.
+Membership and Leadership. - A. The membership of the Committee with full voting rights consists of twenty-one persons elected from the voting members of the Senate.
+Nineteen shall be faculty members elected by the Senate, and shall include one Tenure-line or Career-line faculty representative from each of the nineteen Senate areas of representation (seventeen academic colleges, the University Libraries, and the Qualified Interdisciplinary Teaching Programs).
+The number of Career-line faculty members shall not exceed the number of Tenure-line faculty members.
 Faculty members shall be elected for three-year terms and each must be a senator at the time of election, but can remain on the Committee for three years even though his or her term of service on the Senate may expire during that three-year period of time.
-There shall be two student members, and each shall serve a one year term, be a voting member of the Senate during that term, and be elected to the Committee in accordance with procedures established by the ASUU.
-As with Senate standing committees generally, the President of the Senate, or the President's designee, shall be an ex officio, nonvoting member, and elections of faculty members, and appointment and confirmation of the Committee officers, shall proceed as described in [Parts III-D-3 and III-E], provided however that the President of the Senate, may serve as Committee chairperson or co-chairperson, if so appointed by the immediate-past President and confirmed by the Committee and the Senate Executive Committee.
+There shall be two student members, and each shall serve a one-year term, be a voting member of the Senate during that term, and be elected to the Committee in accordance with procedures established by the ASUU.
+As with Senate standing committees generally, the President of the Senate, or the President's designee, shall be an ex officio, nonvoting member, and elections of faculty members, and appointment and confirmation of the Committee officers, shall proceed as described in [Parts III-D-3 and III-E], provided however that the President of the Senate may serve as Committee chairperson or co-chairperson, if so appointed by the immediate-past President and confirmed by the Committee and the Senate Executive Committee.

-A. This committee shall make nominations for elections of members of standing committees of the Senate and for all other Senate committees (except as otherwise provided for a specified committee, including the Senate Advisory Committee on Budget and Planning per Section III-D-1-h below), and if the Senate is authorized by any University Regulation, or requested by a University administrator, to make nominations or recommendations of members for a committee to be appointed by the University administration, the Personnel and Elections Committee shall
+- A. This committee shall make nominations for elections of members of standing committees of the Senate and for all other Senate committees (except as otherwise provided for a specified committee, including the Senate Advisory Committee on Budget and Planning per Section III-D-1-h below), and if the Senate is authorized by any University Regulation, or requested by a University administrator, to make nominations or recommendations of members for a committee to be appointed by the University administration, the Personnel and Elections Committee shall prepare the list of nominees (See Policy 6-001-III-C-2 University Committees). - B. It will review Senate standing committees and University standing committees on a 5-year rotating schedule.
+This review will use self-

-- prepare the list of nominees (See Policy 6-001 (/academics/6-001.php)-III-C-2 University Committees). - B. It will review Senate standing committees and University standing committees on a 5-year rotating schedule.
-This review will use self-study Procedures, and include an assessment of perceived appropriateness of committee membership, charter, functions, meetings and others. - C. The Committee shall review any new University-wide standing committee charters or changes to such charters. - D. In alternate years, it will apportion Senate membership according to [Part III-B of this Policy]. - E. The Committee will also review the necessity of retaining existing Senate and University committees, recommending to the Senate or appropriate administrative officers any possible excisions. - F. It shall pursue an affirmative action program to secure significant representation of women, minorities, and nontenured faculty members in positions of responsibility within the University, and to seek a distribution of committee nominations among colleges and departments in order to obtain a range of backgrounds among the members of each committee. - G. Among the particular duties of the Committee with regard to University committees as established by specific Regulations are the following (listed here for convenience-and the Senate President, after notifying the Executive Committee, is hereby authorized to update this list as an editorial correction, consistent with approved Regulations changes.) - Appointment of alternate faculty members for vacancies on the University Promotion and Tenure Advisory Committee (Policy 6-304 (/academics/6-304.php)). - Appointment of faculty members on the Student Course Feedback Oversight Committee (Policy 6-100 (/academics/6-100.php)-III-N). - d.
+- study Procedures, and include an assessment of perceived appropriateness of committee membership, charter, functions, meetings and others. - C. The Committee shall review any new University-wide standing committee charters or changes to such charters. - D. In alternate years, it will apportion Senate membership according to [Part III-B of this Policy]. - E. The Committee will also review the necessity of retaining existing Senate and University committees, recommending to the Senate or appropriate administrative officers any possible excisions. - F. It shall pursue an affirmative action program to secure significant representation of women, minorities, and non-tenured faculty members in positions of responsibility within the University, and to seek a distribution of committee nominations among colleges and departments in order to obtain a range of backgrounds among the members of each committee. - G. Among the particular duties of the Committee with regard to University committees as established by specific Regulations are the following (listed here for convenience-and the Senate President, after notifying the Executive Committee, is hereby authorized to update this list as an editorial correction, consistent with approved Regulations changes.) - Appointment of alternate faculty members for vacancies on the University Promotion and Tenure Advisory Committee (Policy 6-304). - d.
 Senate Committee on Academic Freedom and Faculty Rights